• Free shipping on all orders

 Slaughtering these dogs left a mark, though, and the breed held the Guinness World Record for the rarest dog during the 1970s.

-Matgo Law’s Plea
+Mango Law’s Plea

 Shar-Pei dogs were first introduced to the U.S. in the 1960s, but it wasn’t until the late 1970s that their popularity skyrocketed.
 A breeder from Down-Homes Kennels in Hong Kong, named Matgo Law, helped ensure the survival of the Shar-Pei.

-Hong Kong was originally a British colony, which enables it to continue breeding dogs despite the restrictions on the rest of China.
+Hong Kong was originally a British colony, which enabled it to continue breeding dogs despite the restrictions on the rest of China.
 Law worried about the survival of the breed if Hong Kong ever rejoined China and appealed for help.

 Although Law’s plea first appeared in Dogs Magazine in 1973, the real success story started with Life Magazine’s involvement in 1979.
 The American magazine published Law’s plea and featured a Shar-Pei on its cover.
 After that issue, the popularity of Shar-Pei in the U.S. increased exponentially, saving the breed from extinction.